RocketManRC/EMMMA-K-V3-S/README.md

 # EMMMA-K-V3-S
-This is the code for the EMMMA-K-V3 slave processor (ESP32-S3).
+This is the code for the EMMMA-K-V3 slave processor (ESP32-S2 or ESP32-S3).

 The main repository for the EMMMA-K-v3 along with an overall description of the project is here: